-One of the best travel insurance companies we have personally used many times since 2006 is World Nomads.
+One of the best travel insurance companies we have personally used many times since our backpacking days pre-kids travel is World Nomads.
 They are simple and flexible to use, and cover residents from over 150 countries.

 Never wait until you have left home to get insurance as it often makes it invalid, however, World Nomads is one company who allows you to buy travel insurance online 24/7 from anywhere in the world, even if you’re already traveling (love this option!)

 They are a reputable insurer, trusted by brands like Lonely Planet, National Geographic Channel, and Intrepid Travel.